 As the carefree vibe of summer transitions into the pandemonium of back-to-school season, even the best of us can get trapped in a perpetual state of chaos.
 And as hectic as things get, each and every moment (even a messy one) is an opportunity to create a beautiful memory.
 Will you really remember spilled cereal or a late bus 20 years from now?
 Putting those moments into perspective will help keep you calm on frenzied, overscheduled days.
+Meditation for moms can really change your perspective.
 The next time you feel like all the juggling is making your head spin, follow these expert tips to summon your inner Om.

 PRACTICE MINDFULNESS EVERY DAY